Nigel Benn

-Nigel Gregory Benn (born 22 January 1964) is a British former professional boxer now based in Australia who competed from 1987 until 1996.
-He is a two-weight world champion, having held the WBO middleweight title in 1990 and reigned as the WBC super-middleweight champion from 1992 to 1996.
-He held the regional Commonwealth middleweight title from 1988 to 1989.
-In his career he defeated several world champions, including Doug DeWitt, Iran Barkley, Thulani Malinga, Mauro Galvano, and Gerald McClellan.
+Nigel Gregory Benn (born 22 January 1964) is a British former professional boxer who competed from 1987 to 1996.
+He held the World Boxing Organization (WBO) middleweight title in 1990.
+He also held the World Boxing Council (WBC) super-middleweight title from 1992 to 1996.
+At regional level, he held the Commonwealth middleweight title from 1988 to 1989.
+As an amateur, he won the ABA middleweight title in 1986.

-Benn retired with an 83.3% knockout ratio.
-Notable fights include title defenses against Iran Barkley in 1989, two world title contests against Chris Eubank in 1990 and 1993, and a world title fight against McClellan.
-He defended his world super-middleweight title in 1995.
-Before his ring walks, the chimes of Big Ben were frequently played.
+Benn's knockout-to-win percentage stood at 83.3%.
+Benn was inducted into the International Boxing Hall of Fame as part of the class of 2026.

-Early life and amateur career
+Early life

 Benn was born in Ilford, Essex (now East London), on 22 January 1964.
+His parents moved from Barbados to the United Kingdom in the 1950s.
 At the age of 18, Benn joined the Royal Regiment of Fusiliers and was stationed in West Germany for three years.
 He was later stationed in Northern Ireland for an additional eighteen months.

+Amateur career

 After leaving the army, Benn joined the West Ham Amateur Boxing Club.
 He became the Amateur Boxing Association Middleweight Champion in 1986.

 Professional career

+Commonwealth champion

 Benn began his professional boxing career in 1987, achieving 16 consecutive knockout victories within the first year.
 On 20 April 1988, he won the vacant Commonwealth middleweight title by defeating Abdul Umaru via a second-round stoppage at Alexandra Pavilion, improving to 17–0 with 17 knockouts.

+Benn vs. Watson

 Over the next year, Benn had increased his undefeated streak to 22–0, with 22 knockouts, before facing Michael Watson in May 1989 in defence of his Commonwealth title.
 The bout was nationally televised and took place at Finsbury Park, London.
 In the sixth round, Benn was counted out after Watson knocked him down with a jab, thus losing his title and ending both his undefeated record and his perfect knockout streak.

 Benn's next fight, against Jorge Amparo in Atlantic City, U.S., marked his first fight outside the UK, and the first to go the full distance.
 He won by a 10-round decision.